alaffin12/stackedit/Caught by Stradh.md

 If the players have questions the guards possess the following information:
 * On the laws of Vallaki: The guards will reiterate the law as many times as the players require.
 If asked about their seemingly extreme nature they will say the festivals and the warm hearts of Vallaki have kept the devil at bay for more than a hundred years.
+* One the possible punishments: They range from fines to exile and to execution in some cases.
+There is also a possibility of torture as the burgomaster is a sadist, but they do not mention that.
+*

 ### Tsolenka Pass